kirill-zhirnov/boundless-api-client/README.md

 API’s First Headless E-commerce CMS: We Provide An Admin-Side For Store Management, Powerful API, And Ready-To-Use Checkout Area.

+**Self-Hosted solution**:

+There is an option for Running Boundless-Commerce on your own server.
+Read more at [Open-Source Headless eCommerce Platform](https://boundless-commerce.com/open-source)

 **Ready to use online-shops (NextJS examples)**:

 Just clone and go!